-1.3.14 Timetrap timeouts
+1.4.17 Timetrap timeouts

-The default time limit for a test case is 30 minutes, unless a timetrap is specified either by the suite info function or a test case info function.
-The timetrap timeout value defined in suite/0 is the value that will be used for each test case in the suite (as well as for the configuration functions init_per_suite/1 and end_per_suite).
-A timetrap timeout value set with the test case info function will override the value set by suite/0, but only for that particular test case.
+The default time limit for a test case is 30 minutes, unless a timetrap is specified either by the suite-, group-, or test case info function.
+The timetrap timeout value defined by suite/0 is the value that will be used for each test case in the suite (as well as for the configuration functions init_per_suite/1, end_per_suite/1, init_per_group/2, and end_per_group/2).
+A timetrap value defined by group(GroupName) overrides one defined by suite() and will be used for each test case in group GroupName, and any of its sub-groups.
+If a timetrap value is defined by group/1 for a sub-group, it overrides that of its higher level groups.
+Timetrap values set by individual test cases (by means of the test case info function) overrides both group- and suite-level timetraps.

-It is also possible to set/reset a timetrap during test case (or configuration function) execution.
+It is also possible to dynamically set/reset a timetrap during the excution of a test case, or configuration function.
 This is done by calling ct:timetrap/1.
-This function will cancel the current timetrap and start a new one.
+This function cancels the current timetrap and starts a new one (that stays active until timeout, or end of the current function).

 Timetrap values can be extended with a multiplier value specified at startup with the multiply_timetraps option.
-It is also possible to let Test Server decide to scale up timetrap timeout values automatically, e.g. if tools such as cover or trace are running during the test.
+It is also possible to let the test server decide to scale up timetrap timeout values automatically, e.g. if tools such as cover or trace are running during the test.
 This feature is disabled by default and can be enabled with the scale_timetraps start option.

-If a test case needs to suspend itself for a time that also gets multipled by multiply_timetraps, and possibly scaled up if scale_timetraps is enabled, the function ct:sleep/1 may be called.
+If a test case needs to suspend itself for a time that also gets multipled by multiply_timetraps (and possibly also scaled up if scale_timetraps is enabled), the function ct:sleep/1 may be used (instead of e.g. timer:sleep/1).

-A function (fun or MFA) may be specified as timetrap value in the suite- and test case info function, e.g.:
+A function (fun/0 or MFA) may be specified as timetrap value in the suite-, group- and test case info function, as well as argument to the ct:timetrap/1 function.
+Examples:

-'''

-{timetrap,{test_utils,get_timetrap_value,[?MODULE,system_start]}}

-'''
+{timetrap, {my_test_utils, timetrap, [?MODULE, system_start]}} ct:timetrap(fun() -> my_timetrap(TestCaseName, Config) end)